 Michael W. Kirst

-Michael W. Kirst is Professor Emeritus of education and business administration at Stanford University and a co-founder of Policy Analysis for California Education.
-He is a longtime education advisor to former California Governor Jerry Brown, who appointed Dr. Kirst president of State Board during both his first two terms as governor from 1975 to 1983 and his second two terms from 2011 to 2019.
-In this position, Dr. Kirst was instrumental in reshaping education policy and finance in California, overseeing the new academic standards and assessments in math and English language arts, the new science standards, and the Local Control Funding Formula.
-Before joining the Stanford University faculty, Dr. Kirst held several positions with the federal government, including staff director of the U.S. Senate Subcommittee on Manpower, Employment and Poverty, and director of program planning for the Elementary and Secondary Education of the U.S. Office of Education.
-He has written or edited more than a dozen books including Political Dynamics Of American Education and, with Andrea Venezia, From High School to College.
-Dr. Kirst received his Ph.D. in political economy and government from Harvard University.
+Michael W. Kirst is professor emeritus of education and business administration at Stanford University and a co-founder of PACE.
+He is a longtime education advisor to former California Governor Jerry Brown, who four times appointed Kirst president of state board.
+In this position, Kirst was instrumental in reshaping education policy and finance in California, overseeing the new academic standards and assessments in math and English language arts, the new science standards, and the Local Control Funding Formula.
+Before joining the Stanford University faculty, Kirst held several positions with the federal government.
+He has written or edited more than a dozen books, including Political Dynamics of American Education, and, with Andrea Venezia, From High School to College.
+Kirst received his PhD in political economy and government from Harvard University.